NOW IS THE TIME

 Dendera Inc. has already begun to engage the California Public Utilities Commission in laying the procedural groundwork for safety, guideway and system performance criteria.
 In the U.S., Code of Federal Regulations (CFR) 659 delegates fixed guideway (PRT, APM, monorail, LRT, heavy rail, cable car, and heritage trolley) public transit safety certification to the states, with a series of minimum requirements placed on each state’s regulatory agency.
 CFR 659 envisions mature transit systems and, accordingly, is less rigorous about “designing safety in” compared to the UK Rail Authority safety regime.
 There are 44 regulated fixed guideway systems in 27 states.

 Dendera's long-term plans includes PRT for mass local Traffic as well as a first-mile, last-mile solution for existing public transit offerings.
 Additionally in creating strategic partnerships we can provide long-range expansion.
-Loop Global, a Colorado based Hyperloop developer has agreed to partner with us to create mass transit options for any City or State.
-Loop Global's estimated costs range from $10-15 million per mile which is also significantly less than light rail projects which have costed $100 million per mile.
+Hyperloop developers have agreed to partner with us to create mass transit options for any City or State.
+The estimated system costs range from $12-20 million per mile which is also significantly less than light rail projects which have costed $100 million per mile.